mostlymaxi/my-django-vue-schematic/README.md

 1. Create a type A dns link from subdomain and www.subdomain to node ip address
 2. Run init-letsencrypt.sh to create dummy ssl keys
 3. docker-compose build and docker-compose up
-4. Ensure environment variables have been declared correctly
-5. Add automation to certbot to renew the certificates
+4. Add automation to certbot to renew the certificates (TODO)